 - Regrading concerns should first be brought to the attention of the RI.
-Any remaining questions should then be addressed to Dr. Saka. - We don't allow regarding requests for exams written in pencil.
-You may submit your exam for regarding only if you work with PENS. - We regrade only when your graded work is inconsistent with our published grading policy. - A valid request: "Question X in my Quiz got 2 points less than what the grading policy suggests." - Invalid requests: "I'd like my entire midterm to be regarded."
+Any remaining questions should then be addressed to Dr. Duchene (for quizzes 1 and 2 and the midterm) or Dr. Saka (for quizzes 3 and 4 and the final). - We don't allow regarding requests for exams written in pencil.
+You may submit your exam for regarding only if you work with PENS. - We regrade only when your graded work is inconsistent with our published grading policy. - A valid request: "Question X in my Quiz got 2 points less than what the grading policy suggests." - o Invalid requests: "I'd like my entire midterm to be regarded."
 "I believe your team allocated too few points to this question in the exam" - Requests must be typed and made within 1 week after the quiz or exam is returned.
 We do not regrade the midterm or the quizzes right before/after you take the final. - Requests for final exam re-grading must be made within first 3 weeks of Spring 2014. - We will grade your entire exam, so your score might go up or down. - The University allows us to keep copies of exams for our records, to assure academic integrity.
 Any sign of academic dishonesty is pursued. - C. Integrity.
 Penn has a clear Code of Academic Integrity.
-It's your responsibility to familiarize yourself with the code, and to follow it to the letter: http://www.upenn.edu/provost/PennBook/academic\integrity\code\of
+It's your responsibility to familiarize yourself with the code, and to follow it to the letter: http://provost.upenn.edu/policies/pennbook/2013/02/13/code-of-academic-integrity